 After 13 days Bhutan Tour you will return to home with the feeling that the world is totally out of the ordinary.
 Planning your travel to Bhutan is about discovering a way of life that does not exist anywhere.
 It is about going back in time and finding out how humans and nature can harmoniously coexist.
 Plan a fascinating trip to Bhutan with our 13 Days Bhutan tour package, one of the best recommended travel packages to Bhutan.

 The 12 nights 13 days Bhutan Tour covers western and central Bhutan.
 The religious heartland and a standout amongst the most wonderful valleys in Bhutan.
-Regardless of whether you need to explore Bhutan’s remarkable culture and customs and astonishing expressions, also wonderful materials to diverse tongues and convictions to Buddhist religion and journey locales to rustic existence of medieval age and flawless condition, the 13 days Bhutan Tour gives you a ton of chances to find every one of the parts of various individual enthusiasms for one.
+Regardless of whether you need to explore Bhutan’s remarkable culture and customs and astonishing expressions, also wonderful materials to diverse tongues and convictions to Buddhist religion and journey locales to rustic existence of medieval age and flawless condition, Bhutan Tour gives you a ton of chances to find every one of the parts of various individual enthusiasms for one.

 Day 1: Arrive in Paro